Improved DIQKD protocols with finite-size analysis: Possible modifications

 \subsection{Collective attacks}

 As a reference to compare our results against, we could consider whether a longer secure key could be obtained under the \emph{collective-attacks} assumption, which is the assumption that the device behaviour is IID in each round of the protocol (though Eve can still store quantum information for arbitrary periods).\footnote{To be precise, we mean that the part of the state held by Alice and Bob's devices is IID across the rounds, and in each round the devices have the same set of possible measurements.
-Since all purifications are isometrically equivalent, without loss of generality we can suppose that Eve also holds an IID purification of the Alice-Bob state.} To this end, we derive the following theorem, with the proof given in Appendix~\ref{app:collective}: \begin{theorem} Take any $\ecEC,\ecPE,\ePA,\eh,\es \in (0,1]$, $\gamma\in(0,1)$, $\p\in[0,1/2]$, and $\dsou\in[0,\wexp - \dtol)$.
+Since all purifications are isometrically equivalent, without loss of generality we can suppose that Eve also holds an IID purification of the Alice-Bob state.} To this end, we derive a security proof under this assumption.
+We defer the proof to Appendix~\ref{app:collective}, and just state the final key length formula here.
+As compared to Theorem~\ref{th:DIQKD}, the parameters involved in the formula are somewhat different: some of the previous parameters are no longer involved, though there are some new ones, which we qualitatively describe as follows (they are closely related to the notion of ``$\eps$-secure filtering'' described in~\cite{rennerthesis}). {\center \setlist[description]{leftmargin=2.4cm,rightmargin=1cm,labelindent=5mm,itemsep=0mm} \begin{description} \item \makebox[10mm]{$\eps_\mathrm{IID}$}: Informally, a bound on the probability that the virtual parameter estimation step (in the virtual protocol) accepts when given devices that produce insufficient min-entropy \item \makebox[10mm]{$\dsou$}: ``Relaxation'' parameter that slightly enlarges the set of states for which we bound the entropy, in order to derive a nontrivial value of $\eps_\mathrm{IID}$ \end{description} } The formal theorem statement is: \begin{theorem} Take any $\ecEC,\ecPE,\ePA,\eh,\es \in (0,1]$, $\gamma\in(0,1)$, $\p\in[0,1/2]$, and $\dsou\in[0,\wexp - \dtol)$.
 Define

 Under the collective-attacks assumption, Protocol~\ref{prot:DIQKD} is $(\ecEC + \ecPE)$-complete and $(\max\{\eps_\mathrm{IID}, \ePA + 2\es\} + 2\eh)$-sound when performed with any choice of $\cmax$ and $\dtol$ such that Eq.~\eqref{eq:comEC} and Eq.~\eqref{eq:ecPE} hold, and $\lkey$ satisfying